 That’s not the God that I believe I know about.

 Let’s compare growth via DNA and the building of Solomon’s Temple.

 Solomon directed the building of the Temple, and left the processes up to the people he appointed to be in charge.

-Likewise, God created DNA, and assigned the processes of procreation, to DNA and the free will of men and women when they make babies.
+Likewise, God created DNA, and assigned the processes of procreation to DNA and to the free will of men and women.

 He also made DNA alterable, and gave people free will to do things that can damage their own DNA.

 This means that each generation is given a DNA blueprint to work with, but they can damage it for the next generation.